 Cognitive Behavioral TherapyCBT incorporates the most effective aspects of behavior therapy and cognitive therapy and operates on the premise that your thoughts create emotions, which lead to behaviors.
 Read More

-Treatment for behavior addiction may begin with a period of withdrawal management.
-For some, this might additionally involve a chemical detox from substances that have been used in conjunction with the behavior addiction.
-Even without concurrent substance abuse issues, the initial period of treatment involves helping someone cope for the first time in a while without the support of their maladaptive behavior—a duration of time that can prove quite challenging.”
+Treatment for behavioral addiction may begin with a period of withdrawal management.
+For some, this might additionally involve a chemical detox from substances that have been used in conjunction with the behavioral addiction.
+Even without concurrent substance abuse issues, the initial period of treatment involves helping someone cope for the first time in a while without the support of their maladaptive behavior—a duration of time that can prove quite challenging.
 For some, that involves detoxing from substances that have been taken in conjunction with the behavioral addiction.
 For everyone, it is the initial period without the addictive behavior, which is the most challenging.

 It is also a time of assessment and close monitoring to ensure your body and emotions adjust adequately to the changes that occur when you stop feeding your addiction.
 When certain addictive substances are also involved, it is imperative to have medical attention, and receive the comfort and support of an experienced detox team.

 With the withdrawal management stage complete, you can move to the next step that involves learning to live life without resorting to old addictive behavior patterns.
 Just stopping the behavior is not enough.
 You will work toward accepting the addiction, letting go of thought patterns that keep you stuck, and choosing a more stable and healthy lifestyle.
 This typically involves standard forms of behavioral therapy (that you will have the opportunity to engage in during your individual, group, and family therapy sessions) that may include: